 The Associate of Applied Science Degree in Business offers three areas of emphasis: accounting, business administration, and computer information management.
 This two-year degree provides necessary business and interpersonal skills to succeed in the job market, including leadership, listening, team membership, and communication skills.
 During the final semester, students will experience practical on-the-job training to practice, reinforce, and review program competencies.
 All required courses of the program must be completed, including a minimum of 12 semester hours of general education courses.

-Business Technology (Formally Office Technology)
+Business Office Technology (Formally Office Technology)

 The Associate of Applied Science Degree in Business Technology offers three areas of emphasis: Administrative Assistant, Legal, and Medical.
 The two-year degree provides necessary business and office technology and interpersonal skills to succeed in the job market.
 The degree is designed to prepare students through a program of study to demonstrate entry-level skills for a career as an administrative assistant, medical office assistant, or a legal office assistant.
 Depending on background and career objectives, developmental skills and other preparatory course work may be required in addition to the 60-66 credit hours listed below.
 A Business Technology diploma and certificates for Medical Transcriptionist or Legal Office Technology are also available to meet the needs of employees in the health care and legal communities.